ross-alexander/dq/scribing/red_laughter/part2.md

 their half move TMR by one.
 For example, if their TMR is five, then their half move TMR would normally be three, but wearing the tabard would make it four.

-- The mirror is a kind of wine cup

-- Head to Rome
-- Name is recorded and we are scryed
-- Earthdoor into catacombes
-- Call forth Janus
-- Give him a waybread

-- Use Waybread
-- Use Waybread

-- Inside a Teal coloured Shiffon, Foxhair
-- +3 sanity points

-# 2025-02-23

-- Return to the half nephil
-- Call forth the Vatic Oracle (call Mario)

-- The Compte might be able to return the Red Laughter to Hell
-- Niccolo Machiavelli is the name of the Eye of Discord
-- Has control over Fate (which guides mortals) rather than Destiny (whihc guides immortals)
-- Middlemarch east of 3rd Heaven to Lyonese
-- Dragon in the south of France
-- Be'armolomandt on the White Sea
-- End of Great Amber Road

-- End day 2 in Vienna
-- End day 3 in Poland

-- 6 Frost giants
-- 24 polar bears
-- 2 ice elementals
-- 12 pale dwarfs

-# 2025-03-02

-- Got kicked by giants

-# 2025-03-09

-- Heal up 5 miles away
-- Earthdoor another 10 miles away
-- Use Waybread
-- Ride around Antanai
-- Reach St Petersburg
-- Reach Archangelsk
-- Find middlemarch that deflects divination, tied to an ITN
-- Find middlemarch that have been piled up
-- Gain +4 Sanity

-# 2025-03-16

-- No polarbear or wolve attacks this winter
-- Head week east then three days south to reach a ghost forest
-- Find two incantations, one of Smoking Magma, Summon and Control Earth Element and Earthdoor
-- Turf finds an ITN of a beast (Zmey Gorynych)

-- Spend 3 days learning Incantation
-- Sacrifice 1 PC (25 → 24) near Novaya
-- PC: 24 → 25 (750 EP)
-- Attacked by polarbear, three pale dwarfs and a single frost giant
-- Three war picks (ranks as a pick but can be used in close)
-- Three sets of chitenous armour
-- A bear worth of food
-- Pipe & pouch of tobaco
-- Fidget thingy made of 11 balls of ice
-- Giant axe (3D10 + step 37)
-- Use waybeard

-- Travel 4 days
-- Follow stream eastward then south
-- Forest is in a deep valley that is warmer
-- Place is an impact crater
-- Gain +2 Sanity

 ## The Discord Serpent